Charts / Trends

 How should it look?

-Ideally, there are no respiratory disturbance during you sleep, so a flat line at zero.
+Ideally, there are almost no respiratory disturbance during you sleep, so a flat line reaching close to zero.

 2. Tags